History

 2010

 • Youth-program co-founder Damian Turner was shot.
-He was shot two blocks south of University of Chicago hospital, but he was taken ten miles away, to Northwestern, where he passed away.
+He was shot two blocks south of the University of Chicago hospital, but he was taken ten miles away, to Northwestern, where he passed away.
 We and our youth program founded the trauma-center campaign, calling for University of Chicago hospital to open a South Side trauma center.

 2011